 About 15 miles north-west of Philadelphia, Pennsylvania, is Valley Forge National Historic Park.
 Surrounded by residential and commercial development, Valley Forge occupies about 3500 acres of fields and trees.
 There is no charge to enter the park.
 The visitor’s center is adjacent to the main entrance to the park and features a bookstore, theater and sells tickets for the trolley tours.
 For more information, maps and schedule of events, visit the park service website.

 Many visitors will park at the main lot near the visitor center and then take the walking/bicycle trail through the park.
 Passing through most of the same areas as the trail is a road and a number of parking areas at feature locations of the “encampment tour”.

 The encampment tour features a number of reconstructed soldier huts, memorials and historic buildings as well as a covered bridge and reconstructed canons.

 Part of the park property is closed to the public due to asbestos contamination.
 Please observe the posted signs and keep out of those areas.

 Wildlife within the park is wonderful.
 Birders will enjoy visuals from the typical song bird to large birds of prey.
 Besides the abundant existence of white-tailed deer, squirrels and ground hogs, foxes and chipmunks can also be found roaming freely in the park.

-This is an evolving article and will be updated as I encounter other NPS locations.
+This is an evolving article about photographing national parks and will be updated as I encounter other NPS locations.
 Check back periodically for updates.